turingschool/curriculum-site/module2/projects/hang-in-there/index.md

 ```
 </section>

-Lets assume this data was pulled from a database.
+Let's assume this data was pulled from a database.
 Each object has more data than what we need for creating and displaying posters.
 Our posters only have, and only need, an id, imageURL, title and quote.
 We'll want to _clean_ this data before we use it in our application.

 - Copy/paste the dataset into your main.js file after the existing arrays of images, titles and quotes.
 - Create a cleanData() function to go through each piece of this data and make it match the format we've been using for our poster data.
   - _Hint - use the existing createPoster() function to help you accomplish this._
   - _Hint - you can reach for a for loop **or** an iterator method here - several options will work - it's your choice!_
-- When a user visits the Unmotivational Posters view, we should see all 15 unmotivational posters displayed. **Use the cleaned data for this.**
+- When a user visits the Unmotivational Posters view, we should see all 15 unmotivational posters displayed immediately. **Use the cleaned data for this.**

 </section>